guangzhengli/guangzhengli.github.io/content/blog/en/model-context-protocol.md

 - AI Agents can use functionality descriptions provided by MCP to understand more context and automatically execute tasks across various platforms/services.

 ### Differences

-Simply put, MCP tells the AI Agent about the capabilities of different services and platforms.
-The AI Agent, based on context and model reasoning, determines whether to call a service, then uses Function Calling to execute functions.
-These functions are communicated to Function Calling through MCP, and the entire process is completed through specific code provided by the MCP protocol.

 The main benefits of MCP for the community ecosystem are: